20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Bring Natural Elements Together with Smart Monitoring

-15. Layer Smart Textiles for Comfort and Function
+15. Layer in Smart Textiles

 Farmhouse kitchen showcasing layered textiles, including a jute rug over a patterned rug, cushioned chairs, and patterned dish towels.